lactate/RefreshRateTester/README.md

 ```

 This tool is more performant and consistent than browser-based tests.

-See https://github.com/shurcooL-legacy/RefreshRateMultitool for more information.
+See https://github.com/shurcooL-legacy/RefreshRateMultitool for more information about the original project.

 *Do not use if sensitive to flashing lights*